Best Cybersecurity Master's Programs 2025

 Why Ranked #3

 The University of Maryland's cybersecurity program benefits from its proximity to Washington D.C. and the highest concentration of cybersecurity professionals in the nation.
 As one of the first NSA Centers of Academic Excellence for both Cyber Defense and Cyber Operations, UMD helped establish national cybersecurity education standards.
 The program maintains strong relationships with federal agencies, defense contractors, and the intelligence community.
-With an 89% graduation rate and $105,000 median starting salary, graduates are well-positioned for government and defense industry roles.
+With an 89% graduation rate and salary, graduates are well-positioned for government and defense industry roles.
 The program's research focus on critical infrastructure protection and national security creates unique learning opportunities.

 #4ABET Accredited